TissueMAPS/TissueMAPS/docs/introduction.rst

 Viewer
 ------

-At the heard of the *TissueMAPS* lies the interactive viewer for multi-scale representation of 5D microsopy image data.
+At the heart of the *TissueMAPS* lies the interactive viewer for multi-scale representation of 5D microsopy image data.
 It enables users to browse multi-channel raster images across different resolution levels and time points and overlay segmented objects as vector graphics.
 Image datasets are generally too big to be served to the client en bloc.
 Therefore, datasets are tiled up and dynamically streamed from the server for display.
 The client application only requests the subset of raster and vector tiles relevant for the current view and renders and caches them efficiently on the local graphics card via `WebGL <https://www.khronos.org/webgl/>`_.
 This results in a smooth user experience with reduced bandwidth.
 Key features are support for brightfield and fluorescence mode, toggling and colorization of different channels and objects as well as instant intensity scaling and opacity adaptation for individual channels and object types, respectively.